 "With power failing, the remaining crew search for Sanders.
 The group splits, and Sanders makes his move."

-It all came down to this: on this day in 2018, Atropa bowed out of its broadcast existence with the airing of "Checkmate."
+On this day in 2018, Atropa bowed out of its broadcast existence with the airing of "Checkmate."
 According to our friends at IMDB.com, here's the plot summary:

 "All hope is seemingly lost when a potential solution presents itself.
 The remaining crew must act fast if they are ever going to break the cycle and escape time's grasp."